Locations:

 Advertisement

-Healthcare providers aren’t exactly sure what causes epithelioid sarcoma.
-But experts know it’s related to an abnormality of the SMARCB1 gene (which tells your body how to make protein).
-This gene mutation typically occurs during life.
-In other words, it’s usually not something you’re born with.
+Healthcare providers aren’t sure what causes epithelioid sarcoma.
+But often, it’s related to an abnormality of the SMARCB1 gene.
+SMARCB1 is a tumor suppressor gene.
+It contains instructions that tell your body how to prevent tumors.

 Diagnosis and Tests

-How is epithelioid sarcoma diagnosed?
+How doctors diagnose epithelioid sarcoma

 Management and Treatment